 For SEGGER Microcontroller GmbH, the performance indicator "climate intensity per employee" is considered in this initial survey.
-In 2022, 60 employees worked for SEGGER Microcontroller GmbH, resulting in a performance indicator for 2022 of 2.85 t CO2e/employee.
+In 2024, 73 employees worked for SEGGER Microcontroller GmbH, resulting in a performance indicator for 2024 of 2.92 t CO_2 e/employee.
+This is significantly lower than in 2023, where the performance indicator was 3.4 t CO_2 e/employee.